vijay-sonavane9/DocuChat-AI-Assistant/README.md

 # 📄 DocuChat AI Assistant

 DocuChat is a smart AI assistant that lets you upload a PDF and chat with it in real time.
 It's powered by **Anthropic's Claude LLM** via **AWS Bedrock** and has a clean **Streamlit** interface.
+You can access this tool by follow this link: https://docuchat-ai-assistant-8t6t8nbzn8fxyzagczetk2.streamlit.app/
 ---

 ## 🚀 Features